Weeks-UNC/RNAvigate/docs/installation.md

 2. Navigate to your data directory, and open a new notebook using the "rnavigate" option.
 4. Type `import rnavigate as rnav` into the first code cell and run it.
-5. You're ready to starting exploring your data!
+5. If no errors occur, you're ready to starting exploring your data!